 Hydroblasting – What is it?

-Hydroblasting is more precise than shot blasting because you are working with a jet of water than can be adjusted with precision to suit the job at hand.
+Hydroblasting is more precise than shot blasting because you are working with a jet of water which can be adjusted with precision to suit the job at hand.

 You might think that you need to wait for the area to dry before you can mark lines but in fact the surface is ready instantly.